sendwithus/sendwithus_ruby_action_mailer/README.md

 # SendWithUsMailer

 [Send With Us](http://sendwithus.com) is a service that provides a convenient way for non-developers to create and edit the email content from your app.
-Send With Us created a gem, send_with_us, that communicates to their service using their low-level RESTful API.
+Send With Us created a gem, `send_with_us`, that communicates to their service using their low-level RESTful API.

 Ruby on Rails developers are familiar with the ActionMailer interface for sending email.
-This gem implements a small layer over the send_with_us gem that provides and ActionMailer-like API.
+This gem implements a small layer over the `send_with_us` gem that provides and ActionMailer-like API.

 ## Installation